What is the Professional Science Master’s program in Zoo, Aquarium and Animal Shelter Management?

 What if my GPA is not a 3.0?

-If your undergraduate GPA is less than a 2.75, it is not likely you would be competitive in our selection process in any year.
-If you know that this field is for you and you want to be a part of our program, you may want to consider a second bachelors degree to reset your GPA.
-CSU does use a cumulative GPA for all of your credits to calculate your GPA for admission, but you would have demonstrated you could take rigorous coursework and maintain an adequate GPA.
+However, if your cumulative GPA is less than 2.75, it is not likely you would be competitive in our selection process.
+If you know that this field is for you and you want to be a part of our program, you may want to consider a second bachelor’s degree to reset your GPA.
+CSU uses a cumulative GPA for all of your higher learning credits to calculate your GPA for admission, but you would have demonstrated you could take rigorous coursework and maintain an adequate GPA.
 Taking a single course and getting a good grade is not indicative of being able to carry a rigorous graduate load.
 There are many ways forward in this field and we cannot give specific advice on how to proceed with a second bachelor’s degree.

 What should be included in my Statement of Purpose?